cube-drone/rt0/players-guide/src/player/generated/magician.md

 ## Description

-A resourceful, powerful, schemer, The Magician gets access to more spells than any other Arcana.
+A resourceful, powerful schemer, The Magician gets access to more spells than any other Arcana.

 * The Magician can treat The Fool as a second The Magician card.
 * The Magician gains the Clever ability.